"You Have Your Mother's Eyes" • Inheritance in Python Classes (Harry Potter OOP Series #5)

 You define the class using the line

-:The special method has five parameters, including
+Student.__init__():The special method has five parameters, including

-data attribute is a dictionary, so it can store the subject name as a key and the test scores as values.
+__init__()create two new data attributes to store the school year and the student's grades.
+The.subject_gradesdata attribute is a dictionary, so it can store the subject name as a key and the test scores as values.

 You define three new methods unique to the

-class.
+Studentclass.
 These methods:Assign a house to the student

 Allow the student to take an exam